RP01XXX/NewToolPendingName/README.md

 These are all in progress and I would love your opinion on this work to make it better!
 # External-Pentest-Checklist
 This is a cheat sheet to help teach pentesters how to perform external assessments.
 I am training and as I grow I will continue to change this document.
 Please send me input to add to this checklist!
 This is heavily under construction and I update it daily.
+The BIGGEST key takeaway is that as a pentester, having a/this checklist will not make you great at testing.
+These tools provide data that you must understand how to use in each proceeding step to find the vulnerabilities/exploits.
+This checklist is to help you keep on schedule during a test.

 My Process:
 Administrative